Integration of Metaverse with Blockchain Wallet

 );

 For large collections (thousands of tokens), direct RPC requests are inefficient.
-Use The Graph — subgraph indexes Transfer events and stores current owners.
-Subgraph query is 50-100x faster than iterating tokens via RPC.
+We use The Graph — a subgraph indexes Transfer events and stores current owners.
+A query to the subgraph is 50-100 times faster than iterating tokens via RPC.

 In-Game Transactions

-Trading items within the metaverse — smart contract calls.
-Architectural choice: built-in marketplace (own contract) or integration with existing (OpenSea Seaport, Blur).
+Trading items within the metaverse involves smart contract calls.
+Architectural choice: built-in marketplace (own contract) or integration with an existing one (OpenSea Seaport, Blur).

-Seaport — mature protocol with audit, support for partial fill and royalty.
+Seaport is a mature protocol with audit, support for partial fills and royalties.
 Integration via SDK:

 import { Seaport } from "@opensea/seaport-js";